Pest Issues

 What do silverfish eat?

-Silverfish bugs feed on sugars and starches (carbohydrates) mainly.
+Silverfish bugs feed mainly on sugars and starches (carbohydrates).
 Their diet includes protein-rich foods like grains, fibres, vegetables and even some fabrics.

-One of the most common ways you’ll bring in silverfish bugs in your home is with infested pet food.
+One of the most common ways you’ll bring silverfish bugs into your home is with infested pet food.

 Do they reproduce fast?